fiberwire/enome/README.md

                     * `sub` will substitute the value for a new randomly generated one.
                     * `avg` will average the value with a new randomly generated one.
                 * `Randomize` will replace the genome with a new randomly generated one (using the same options).
-                * `Keep` will just send the organism back into the environment.
-This is good for when you get a genotype with a very good fitness and you don't want it to be mutated which has the possibility of making it worse.
             * By default, `Populations` will choose between the different update methods randomly based on an array of weights that you provide.